DeimosMD/MarodiGameLib/README.md

 ```
 Well, How does this work?
 First off, the _start_ method sets the position to
 (500, 500) and sets the resistance of
-the sprites to 0.1 to slow it down by 10% every frame.
+the sprites to 0.98 to slow it down by 98% every second.
 The _draw_ method calls
 a method from the camera object to draw a 50x50 white rectangle at the position
 of the sprite.
-And lastly, the _update_ method checks if specific sets of keys are
+The _update_ method first checks if specific sets of keys are
-being pressed to determine how to accelerate by changing the velocity by the
+being pressed.
+Lastly, it determines how to accelerate by multiplying the
-acceleration multiplied by the time the most recent frame took.
+acceleration by the time the most recent frame took.